skyrosa/bopart/README.md

 ```bash
   git clone https://github.com/jhonv4sq/bopart.git
 ```
-Open it in the folder thath you are using
+Open it in the folder that you are using
 ​
 ##
 ​